Webhooks

 Example: [AttachmentAdded,AttachmentDeleted].
 If not specified, all events will be received.
 See supported events here.

-recursive (optional) - Specifies whether hook should listen to events for subfolders or tasks anywhere in the hierarchy.
+recursive (optional) - Specifies whether hook should listen to events for subfolders and subprojects anywhere in the hierarchy.
 Default value is false, set to true for tracking all nested elements.

 [POST] /webhooks — Creates a webhook for a current account.